Be the first to know about Karus Gold’s latest news and developments

 FG Gold is accessible by gravel road.

-The NI 43-10 technical report on the South Cariboo Property, dated December 16, 2020 and titled “Technical Report on the South Cariboo Gold Property”, is filed on SEDAR and also available HERE.
+The NI 43-10 technical report on the South Cariboo Property, dated November 26, 2021 and titled “Technical Report on the South Cariboo Property”, is filed on SEDAR and also available HERE.
 The report includes the FG Gold and Gold Creek projects.

 FG Gold straddles the boundary between the Omineca and Intermontane tectonics belts of the Canadian Cordillera.
 The eastward emplacement of the Intermontane Belt onto the Omineca Belt along the Eureka Thrust Fault caused widespread regional metamorphism and structural deformation of both Belts.
 The regional scale, northwest trending, shallowly plunging, Eureka Syncline is the dominant resulting structure in the project area.
 Rocks in the core of the Eureka Syncline are comprised of basalt, augite porphyry flows, tuffs and volcanic breccias metamorphosed to a low grade; they are structurally emplaced onto metavolcanic and sedimentary rocks of the Quesnel Terrane.
 The Quesnel Terrane is recognized for its prevalence of copper, gold and molybdenum deposits and showings such as those at Highland Valley, Boss Mountain, Quesnel River and Mount Polley.